HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Related Work

 In contrast, HEALNet overcomes many of the limitations of the related fusion approaches.
 First, its design readily scales to more than two modalities without additional computational overhead beyond the one introduced by the additional modality-specific encoders.
-Namely, the iterative attention mechanism alleviates the use of fusing operators (such as a Kronecker product) that render high-dimensional embeddings and allows for combining many modalities while preserving the structural information of each.
-Moreover, since HEALNet is an early fusion approach, it is able to learn cross-modal interactions whilst working directly on the raw input data.
-More importantly, this allows for better and holistic explainable capabilities, which is not the case for the late fusion approaches that use modality-specific models trained in isolation.
+Namely, the iterative attention mechanism alleviates the use of fusion operators (such as a Kronecker product) that render high-dimensional embeddings, and allows for combining many modalities while preserving the structural information of each.
+Moreover, HEALNet can learn cross-modal interactions since the modalities are used as mutual context for each other's updates.
+This also allows for more holistic explanations compared to late fusion approaches that use modality-specific models trained in isolation.